Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems: Collective integrable systems on Hamiltonian -spaces

 \section{Collective integrable systems on Hamiltonian $K$-spaces}

-Let $K$ be a compact connected Lie group and let $Y$ be a singular symplectic space equipped with a Hamiltonian action of $K$ with moment map $\mu$.
+Let $K$ be a compact connected Lie group with Lie algebra $\mathfrak{k}$.
+Let $Y$ be a singular symplectic space;Recall from Section~\ref{section; ham grp actions} that this means $Y$ is a locally compact, paracompact, Hausdorff, second countable topological space equipped with a locally finite partition by locally closed subspaces, each equipped with the structure of a connected symplectic manifold.
+Assume $Y$ is equipped with a Hamiltonian action of $K$ with moment map $\mu$.
 This section constructs collective integrable systems on $Y$.
 The first step is to construct maps $F \colon \kk^* \to \Lie(\T)^*$ that are integrable systems with respect to the canonical Lie-Poisson structure on $\kk^*$.
-This is achieved in Section~\ref{section; generalized GZ systems} using the integrable systems on base affine space from Section~\ref{section; toric degenerations of G/N}.
+This is achieved in Section~\ref{section; generalized GZ systems} using the integrable systems on the affine closure of base affine space from Section~\ref{section; toric degenerations of G/N}.
 The second step is to pull back these integrable systems to $Y$ via $\mu$ and show that the resulting collective integrable systems have the desired properties.
 This is done in Section~\ref{section; toric contractions}.
 As a by-product, we introduce a new singular symplectic space $X_Y$, called the \emph{toric contraction} of $Y$, and a map $\Phi\colon Y \to X_Y$, called the \emph{toric contraction map}.
 The collective integrable system $F\circ \mu$ and the toric contraction map form a nice commuting diagram, \eqref{eq;toric contraction commutative diagram}, which is useful for proving convexity properties of our collective integrable systems.